LawanGoud/Python-/README.md

 ## Validate Password

 Write a program to check if the given string is a valid password or not.
 A string is considered as a valid password if the number of characters present is greater than 7.

+## Check Last Part of a String

+Write a program that reads two words A and B and checks if the second word B is the last part of the first word A.